Understanding verbal abuse

 The distinction between arguing and verbal abuse

 Verbal abuse is the harmful use of language to control, intimidate or hurt someone.
 It can include behaviour such as name-calling, belittling, or using controlling or threatening language.
+Verbal abuse may also happen with other forms of emotional abuse.

 Signs of verbal abuse